 Penn State students studying through Education Abroad can use most components of their existing financial aid packages toward the cost of study abroad.
 This may include federal and state grants, VA educational benefits, federal student loans, and University scholarships and grants.
 Notable exceptions include work-study awards and some athletic scholarships.

-For more information, you may schedule an appointment with the education abroad adviser for this program
+For more information please contact Ines Meyer-Hoess in the Communication Arts and Sciences department.
+You may also schedule an appointment with the education abroad adviser for this program.

 If you would like to participate on this study abroad program, you will need to apply to Penn State Education Abroad by clicking the "Apply Now" button on this page.